andyg-dev/data-analysis-projects/sql/README.md

 # Overview
-This README showcases my skills and experience in data analysis, with a focus on using SQL to clean, analyze, and optimize business processes.
+This project showcases my skills and experience in data analysis, with a focus on using SQL to clean, analyze, and optimize business processes.
 Below are several key tasks I have performed, showcasing my ability to provide actionable insights, improve decision-making, and optimize business strategies.
 These tasks span data cleaning, customer segmentation, sales performance analysis, and more, using SQL to extract and manipulate data from a database effectively.

 # Skills Highlighted:
 ## SQL Queries: